guillemc/yii2starter/README.md

 ### Filesystem permissions

-The webserver needs write access to the `runtime` and `web/assets` directories.
+The webserver needs write access to the `runtime`, `web/assets` and `web/files` directories.
+The install script can attempt to do this, but in a pretty harcoded way (using setfacl commands and assuming an apache `www-data` user).

 ### Database